awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 You must also ensure that the key policies of the customer master key \(CMK\) allow the necessary permissions\.
 To do this, name the principals that produce and consume encrypted messages in Amazon SQS as users in the CMK key policy\.

-Alternatively, you can specify the required AWS KMS actions and CMK ARN in an IAM policy assigned to the principals which produce and consume encrypted messages in Amazon SQS\.
+Alternatively, you can specify the required AWS KMS actions and CMK ARN in an IAM policy assigned to the principals that produce and consume encrypted messages in Amazon SQS\.
 For more information, see [Managing Access to AWS KMS CMKs](http://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.

-### Example 1: Allow a User to Send Single or Batched Messages to a Queue with SSE<a name="send-to-encrypted-queue"></a>
+### Allow a User to Send Single or Batched Messages to a Queue with SSE<a name="send-to-encrypted-queue"></a>

 The producer must have the `kms:GenerateDataKey` and `kms:Decrypt` permissions for the customer master key \(CMK\)\.